UBICenter/ubicenter.org/_posts/2021-08-05-us-carbon-dividend.md

 Beyond the climate impacts of carbon dividend---policies like the EICDA are projected to [meet the IPCC's goal](https://www.nature.com/articles/s41558-020-0880-3) of net zero emissions by 2050 and [avert 295,000 deaths](https://www.nature.com/articles/nclimate2935) from air pollution in the first decade---many economists have [documented the](https://www.energypolicy.columbia.edu/sites/default/files/pictures/CGEP_Distributional_Implications_CarbonTax.pdf) [progressive](https://taxfoundation.org/carbon-tax/) [distributional](https://www.rff.org/publications/data-tools/carbon-pricing-calculator/) [impacts](https://www.peoplespolicyproject.org/wp-content/uploads/2018/09/CarbonTax.pdf) of carbon dividends.
 As one example, University of Pennsylvania researcher [Kevin Ummel found](https://citizensclimatelobby.org/household-impact-study/) that the EICDA would benefit 96% of households in the bottom consumption quintile and 12% in the top quintile, after considering effects on prices, capital income, and the dividend.

-Using Ummel's data[^ummel] and the 2018 American Community Survey,[^acsspm] I extend this research to estimate the poverty impacts of a carbon dividend[^cpsp] across a range of prices.
+Using Ummel's data[^ummel] and the 2018 American Community Survey,[^acsspm] I extend this research to estimate the poverty impacts of a carbon dividend[^cpsp] across a range of prices.[^code]
-I find that carbon dividends reduce poverty roughly linearly with respect to the price, for example by 10% at $100 per ton, though the effects are larger for both child poverty and deep poverty, and especially deep child poverty.
+I find that carbon dividends reduce poverty roughly linearly with respect to the price, for example by 10% at $100 per ton.
+Effects are larger for child poverty, deep poverty, and especially deep child poverty.

 [^ummel]: I'm grateful to Kevin Ummel for sharing and explaining his data and for his permission to use it in this paper.